Winning at Marketing Automation – taking lessons from Sport

 The power of marketing automation is once you’ve had your practice round for each strategy, your marketing plan will behave a bit like a golf tournament.
 Lots of people working their way around the (marketing) course you’ve designed to meet your marketing objectives.

 Get it right and like the best golfers on the planet, you’ll be victorious and very very well rewarded.
+You’ll be winning at marketing automation.

 Increasing your chances of backing a winner.

-Micheal O’Leary is the CEO of RyanAir.
+Michael O’Leary is the CEO of RyanAir.
 He also loves horses.
 He has won the Grand National twice, he’s also won the Gold Cup.
 He described the difference between the two.

 For the Gold Cup – the best horse usually wins so you know you have a chance.
 For the Grand National you need luck with the handicap, luck with the weather, and luck during the race.